voipnorm/CE-ProducerPublic/README.md

 2. Endpoints are tagged appropriately in Webex Control Hub.
 3. Endpoints have local admin accounts configured.
 4. Local network access to all endpoints that are to be controlled by CEP.
+5. Webex Control Hub Integration Client ID and Secret(required for custom builds only).

 ## Usage